andyjost/Sprite/src/python/interpreter/README.md

 -----------------
 Specifies a regular Python function that implements a Curry built-in.

-The value is a Python function that takes an interpreter, followed by an arbitrary number of positional node arguments.
+The value is a Python function that takes an interpreter followed by an arbitrary number of positional node arguments.
 The node arguments will be head-normalized before being passed to the function, but no other preprocessing (e.g., unboxing) is done.
 The function is required to return a sequence of